RichardXu001/CarND-MPC-Project-master/README.md

 cte = cte + v * sin(epsi) * latency;
 epsi = epsi + v / Lf * delta * latency;
 v = v + a * latency;
 ```

-## some question:
+##some Update:
-I update the latency modeling as the reviewer requested.
+Since I update the latency model, so the cost function parameter should be tuned.
-But the results shows not good.
-The vehicle shake around and run out of the way.
-So, can you help to found out the issue? thank you.

----
+After a long time, so I make the vehicle can run on the simulator again.

 ## Dependencies